aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/pivotfieldorientation/_index.md

 public final class PivotFieldOrientation
 ```

 Represents The location of the field in the specified PivotTable report.

+**Remarks**

 NOTE: This class is now obsolete. please use GridPivotFieldType Instead.
 This class will be removed after 6 months since Aug.
 2014.
 Aspose apologizes for any inconvenience you may have experienced.
 ## Fields

 | Field | Description |